 Utility knives are intended for precision cutting and when it comes to precision, is there really anything that comes close to X-Acto #1?
 Sure, it’s not the knife you’re going to use when cutting up boxes, rugs, and foam, but when you’re cutting sheets of paper for arts and crafts in complicated shapes, this is exactly the tool you want to have in your arsenal.
 The long, slim grip and narrow blade enables an impressively strong grip and exceptionally clean cuts, ensuring you have all the necessary control you need to accurately slice all those tiny curves and angles, whether you’re working on paper, plastic, or thin pieces of wood.

-- Precision knife with #11 fine point blade for exact cuts
+- Precision knife with number 11 fine point blade for exact cuts

 8. Stanley FatMax Locking Retractable Utility Knife